-Elliott Electric Supply was established in 1972 in Nacogdoches, Texas and has grown to over 100 locations in Texas, Louisiana, Arkansas, New Mexico, and Oklahoma.
+Elliott Electric Supply was established in 1972 in Nacogdoches, Texas and has grown to over 140 locations in Texas, Louisiana, Arkansas, Oklahoma, New Mexico, Georgia and Kansas.

 Click video to play, or download it here.

 Our First Year in Business

 Bill Elliott, our company's founder and current chairman, first entered the electrical distribution industry after graduating from Louisiana Tech University in 1960.
 He worked for Powerline Supply Co. in Bossier City, LA for twelve years, during which time he became manager of the company.
 In 1971, Bill began looking for a place to start a company of his own, and it wasn't long until he and his wife, Micky, discovered the town of Nacogdoches, TX, which had no electrical supply house at the time.

 With an $80,000 small business loan and $20,000 of his own money, Bill put the beginnings of Elliott Electric Supply into motion.
 He built a small facility on the south side of Nacogdoches (which remains in business today as "Store #1") and purchased $60,000 in inventory.
 Company personnel at this time consisted of Bill, Micky, and Jack Sandifer.
 A short while later, Rick Moehring, the company's third employee, joined the crew while earning his accounting degree at Stephen F. Austin State University.
 Rick's roommate, James Rudd, also came aboard.
 Rick Moehring retired from the company as the Nacogdoches area manager, and Rudd retired from the company as a Product Category manager, both after 40 years of service.
 The first year of operation was a success, with around $400,000 in sales, resulting in a small profit that could be reinvested into the company.